• Close-up of a white flower of MAGNOLIA stellata

 MAGNOLIA stellata

-The star magnolia is covered with countless white flowers in spring.
-The flowers of MAGNOLIA stellata look like stars with their long, thin petals.
+This star magnolia is covered in spring with countless white flowers.
+The flowers of MAGNOLIA stellata resemble stars with their long, slender petals.
+It is, of course, perfectly hardy.
+Just before the flowers bloom, the branches can be used for bouquets.

 In stock